BaadMaro/CTF/IDEH-2021-Writeups/Alien Message/README.md

 Analysing the text by eyes, i can assume that it's base32/64 encoding
 using cyberchef and decode the text with **base32**

-I finded two words IDEH and CTF, we can replace by 1 and 0
+I found two words IDEH and CTF, we can replace by 1 and 0

 ```
 111111111111111111111111111111111111111111111111111111111111111111